Thursday, April 14, 2016

 We saw a team of mules pulling a HURST

-There were many who loved getting their picture taken while others turned away or covered their face with their hats.
+Many loved having their picture taken, while others turned away or covered their faces with their hats.

 We saw a horse performing tricks